Safely and affordably repatriate your money back home to the US without breaking the bank.

 An expatriate — or, more commonly, an expat — is a person temporarily or permanently living in a country other than that of their citizenship.

 Can I fix an exchange rate for a future transaction?

 Yes.
 Some companies offer forward contracts, allowing you to secure the current exchange rate for a transaction up to one year into the future.

 Can I repatriate funds through my overseas bank?

-Yes, your overseas bank can send an international wire transfer for you – just watch out for low exchange rates and high fees.
+Yes, your overseas bank can send an international wire transfer for you.
+Just watch out for weak exchange rates and high fees.